 Private sector housing licensing

-In response to the COVID-19 pandemic, the application and compliance period for the licensing scheme has been extended by 3 months to 6 July 2020.
+In response to the COVID-19 pandemic, the application period for the licensing scheme has been extended by 3 months to 6 July 2020.
+The date for compliance with property standards has been extended to 5 October 2020.
 The online application portal will remain open should landlords still wish to submit an application before this date.

 Property Licensing in Newcastle

 We have 3 type of property licensing in Newcastle

 New licensing schemes commence 6 April 2020

 Between 5 November 2018 and 27 January 2019 we carried out a 12 week consultation on a proposed licensing scheme for private rented properties.
 The proposal included a mixture of Additional HMO and Selective Licensing designations covering approximately 68% (18,000) of private rented properties in the city.
 This consultation has now closed but more information can be found here.

 Cabinet approved the proposal to introduce new Selective and Additional Licensing designations.
 The new scheme will commence on Monday 6th April 2020.
 Landlords will have until 6th July 2020 to comply with the scheme.
 Please see the FAQ document for more information if you are struggling to comply as a result of coronavirus.